7x7ist14/Sneaker-Scraper-Restocks-Discord/README.md

 The scraper will return a message in your Discord chanel with a list of all sizes and prices + the product url for Restocks, StockX and Hypeboost.

 # Requirements:
-1. Check if you have all the needed python libraries.
+1. Check if you have all the needed Python libraries.

 + requests (pip install requests)
 + json (pip install json)